 Sometimes indecisiveness pays off.
 Take dark denim, for example, which is not entirely casual, but not really smart either.

-This is good news for your wardrobe, as it means you can get away with wearing dark indigo jeans for evening drinks while dark black denim can be used in place of smarter chinos on occasion.
+This is good news for your wardrobe, as it means you can get away with wearing indigo jeans for evening drinks while dark black versions can be used in place of smarter chinos on occasion.
 Up top, they work with everything – everything – except for a dinner jacket.

 - Uniqlo Men Slim Fit Selvedge Jeans

-- He By Mango Slim-fit Black Partrick Jeans
+- He By Mango Slim-fit Dark Wash Patrick Jeans

-Chelsea boots were originally designed for Queen Victoria, but that hasn’t stopped everyone from Darth Vader to Kanye West from copping a pair.
+Chelsea boots were initially created for Queen Victoria in the 1830s, but that hasn’t stopped everyone from Darth Vader to Kanye West from copping a pair.

 Examples in black or brown leather are incredibly popular (and for good reason), capable of dressing down tailored trousers and shirts with ease.
 Fit for a queen.
 Or a king.